Institutional Review Board

 Once you have determined that your research requires IRB approval, please contact Institutional Effectiveness, Accreditation, & Quality to initiate the IRB process.
-The college's IRB does not assume the role of evaluating proposed research, its merits, or its potential contribution to scholarly literature, or assist with recruiting of test subjects.
+The College's IRB does not assume the role of evaluating proposed research, its merits, or its potential contribution to scholarly literature.
+We also do not assist with recruiting of test subjects.
 Rather, the IRB is charged with evaluating each project’s compliance with ethical standards.

 - Types of IRB Review